Climate Change

 Invasive Species

-Our lakes are home to many different kinds of plants and animals that are good for the lake.
+Our lakes are home to many plants and animals that are good for the lake.
 But, some species are harmful to our lakes.